pupupue/php_mvc/README.md

--
-look core/view on how to throw exceptions and clean up exceptions

 # PHP MVC Register, Login & Post

 A simple PHP MVC user authentication application framework from scratch.
 Implements [Twig] templating engine.
 This would be useful for small projects.
-It would really help if you understand atleast the basics of object-oriented programming and MVC and you are capable of using the command line.
+It would really help if you understand atleast the basics of object-oriented programming and MVC and if you are capable of using the command line.
 This script is not for beginners.

 ## Requirements
 * PHP 5.5+